dnmvisser/ansible_atlassian_confluence/README.md

 This role assumes you want to run a production instance, so **you need a valid license** for this to work.
 See the example playbook on how to configure this.
 You can get free one-month trial licenses, see https://confluence.atlassian.com/display/DOC/Start+your+trial.

 The role installs OpenJDK which is [not officially supported by Atlassian](https://confluence.atlassian.com/confkb/is-openjdk-supported-by-confluence-297667642.html).
-It runs fine, but if you need "support" you should Oracle JDK installed.
+It runs fine, but if you need "support" you should use Oracle JDK installed.

-The role uses PostgreSQL, but with some minor adjustments you can also use MySQL.
+The role uses Ubuntu 16.04 and PostgreSQL, but with some minor adjustments you should be able to use other distros and databases.
+Since it will restore a backup file, there is no _need_ to stick to a different existing database though.

-Currently written for Ubuntu 16.04 LTS, but with little adjustments it should work on other distros.

 Role Variables
 --------------

 `atlassian_confluence_version` is the verion you want to install.
-This is the only one variable you need to change, the others are optional.

-`atlassian_confluence_baseurl` is the URL where you can find the *tar.gz* files.
-If you have your own mirror, change it.
+`atlassian_confluence_baseurl` is the URL where to retrieve the *tar.gz* files from.
+Defaults to the official Atlassian web site.
+Since the tarballs are quite large, it can make sense to mirror them locally.
+Note that Atlassian [does not provide any checksums for their products](https://jira.atlassian.com/browse/JRASERVER-63158), so keep your fingers crossed.

-`atlassian_confluence_basedir` is path where to download and extract the *tar.gz* file, defaults to `/opt/atlassian`.
+`atlassian_confluence_basedir` is path where to download and extract the *tar.gz* file.
+Defaults to `/opt/atlassian`.

-`atlassian_confluence_home` is the `confluence.home`, defaults to `/home/confluence`.
+`atlassian_confluence_home` is the `confluence.home` variable.
+Defaults to `/home/confluence`.

 `atlassian_confluence_user`, `atlassian_confluence_uid`, `atlassian_confluence_group`, `atlassian_confluence_gid` are variables to set up a dedicated user/group to run the application.
+Default to `confluence`, `confluence`, 10000, and 10000.

 `atlassian_confluence_server_xml` is list of changes to `server.xml` It uses XPath to edit/add/remove exiting properties.
+Defaults to settings for an HTTPS set-up:

     atlassian_confluence_server_xml:
     - xpath: /Server/Service/Connector